doraeminemon/doraeminemon.github.io/docs/README.md

 ## Personal statement
 Hi, my name is Sơn, or you can just call me Tyson.
 I’m a software engineer who worked on multiple languages so quick learning has become one of my skillset.
 "Get things work, fast" has been drilled into me during multiple start up projects.
 Beside that, I am interested as well as understand the business to focus on the business end goal to made the best technical choices.
 Above all, I’m a team player who can ignore any personal issues to achieve the team’s goal.
 ## Technical skill
-### Front-end
-- Bootstrap, Responsive design, React, VueJS
-### Mobile
+### Mobile :
+- iOS Swift
+- iOS ObjectiveC
-- React Native on both iOS and Android
+- React Native
--	Swift for native iOS app, using RxSwift, MVVM, Realm, Moya, etc.
+### Frontends
+- React
+- Vue
+- Mobx
+- GraphQL
-### Back-end
+### Backend
+- LaravelPHP
+- NodeJS Javascript
--	ExpressJS on top of NodeJS using Typescript
+- NodeJS Typescript
--	Elixir with Phoenix framework
--	SQL: PostgreSQL, MySQL.
+- Golang
--	Deployment with Docker and AWS.
--	Swift for backend using Vapor framework
--	PHP Laravel
+- Django
 ### Dev Ops
+- Docker, Kubernetes, Terraform
 -	Microservices architecture using Docker and Docker-compose
 - CI / CD for React Native using Appcenter.ms
--	Familiar with AWS S3, EC2 and its family, AMI
 -	Firewall and subnet configuration in Google Cloud & AWS
+- Slackbot
+- N8N
+- Amazon Postgres RDS, Amazon S3, Amazon Cloudfront, Amazon Cloudwatch, Amazon EC2, Amazon DMS
+- Postgres, MySQL, Hasura Graphql engine
 ### Others
 -	TDD / BDD with native code ( Elixir, Mocha & Chai, Enzyme ) or tools ( Postman, Swagger, etc. )
 -	E2E testing using Python Selenium,Cypress, integrate it with production environment using Docker and Concourse
 -	Git standard

 ## Work experience
+### Pickupp
+September 2020 - Present

+Senior Developer
+- Integrated within 1 week with team on multiple technologies, such as Docker, React Native, Papertrail, CircleCI
+- Develop a stable deployment process for migration first from Postgres to Aurora Postgres RDS, then create data warehouse pooling from 5 databases regions, with 13 micro-services each.

 ### InApps Technology
-May 2019 - Present
+September 2019 - September 2020

 Full Stack Team Lead
 Manage team daily operation task.